jwhuang42/ansible-script/hadoop/deploy_handbook.md

    **Note**: The assumption is the control machine can ssh to all controlled machine

     - on ansible control machine, change directory `cd ~/.ssh`.
-   - on ansible control machine, run `ssh-keygen -t rsa -b 2048 -f <keyname>` to generate ssh key pair(without passphrase).
+   - on ansible control machine, run `ssh-keygen -t ecdsa -b 521 -f <keyname>` to generate ssh key pair(without passphrase).
    - Check the generated public key: `cat ~/.ssh/<keyname>.pub`
     - On each controlled machine (i.e. also called ansible host), run the following command, replace